MatteoBattilana/WeatherView/README.md

 ###Basic usage

 By default is set to SUN, no animation is showed.
-It is possible to change or initialize the weather status with **setWeather(weatherStatus)** method.
+It is possible to change or initialize the weather status with the **setWeather(weatherStatus)** method.
 The animation is stopped by default and must be started with **startAnimation()**.
-When the animation is playing and the previus method is called the animation is stopped and must be restarted.
+When the animation is playing and the previous method is called the animation is stopped and must be restarted.
 You can check the <a href="https://github.com/MatteoBattilana/WeatherView/tree/master/app/">WeatherView Demo Library source code</a>.

 Here a basic example: